A Guide to Setting Up Family Investment Company (FIC)

 Key Takeaways

-• Family Investment Companies (FICs) provide a flexible alternative to traditional trusts for managing family wealth and mitigating inheritance tax liabilities.
+• Family Investment Companies provide a flexible and effective alternative to traditional trusts for holding and managing family wealth, particularly for inheritance tax planning.

 What is a Family Investment Company?